xgdsmileboy/StateCoverLocator/FLData/README.md

-##### This repository contains all fault localizaiton results for the paper submitted to TOSEM.
+##### This directory contains all fault localizaiton results for the paper submitted to TOSEM.

 ##### Each sub-directory contains the detailed results for: